haseebshaik00/Neetcode-150/README.md

 # Neetcode-150
 Most Optimal Solutions - My take!

-This repo contains Neetcode 150 solutions, the most optimal solutions accepted in interviews, with an explaination of diff other approaches.
+This repo contains Neetcode 150 solutions, the most optimal ones accepted in interviews, with an explaination of diff other approaches.

-Don't ponder over this - this is for my revision & record!
+Don't ponder over this - this is for my own revision & record!

 Happy Leetcoding!